UniMiBAnalyses/EFT/Fit/README.md

 | ```--PO = k_my,r```                           | define the physics observables to be ```k_my``` and ```r``` |
 | ```-o model_test.root```                      | filename of the workspace created                           |

-AnomalousCoupling   file.py

-oggetto analiticAnomalousCoupling

-  * ```HiggsAnalysis.AnalyticAnomalousCoupling.AnomalousCoupling:analiticAnomalousCoupling``` is the folder
-  *                    file.py
-  *  object defined in the file.py

 ### B) fit

 Simulate with k_my set to 1 and r=1